AlmazErmilov/aws-hack-prototype-terms-and-conditions-ass/README.md

 ### Adding New Companies
 1. Click "+ Add Company"
 2. Enter company name and category
-3. Paste the Terms & Conditions text
+3. Either paste the Terms & Conditions text OR provide a URL to scrape
 4. Submit to analyze

 ## API Reference